 Ms. Reside is a passionate chamber musician, and has been invited to participate in several international chamber music festivals, including the Spoleto Music Festival in Italy, the Bellingham Music Festival, and the Mountain View International Festival of Song and Chamber Music.
 She has collaborated with artists such as Rudolf Jansen, Patrick Gallois, Jonathan Crow, and Yegor Dyachkov.
 She frequently performs as a soloist and has appeared as such with the symphony orchestras of Montreal, Quebec City, Edmonton, Calgary, Vancouver, and Victoria, among others.

-Christie Reside is a proud member of the award-winning Standing Wave Ensemble, based in Vancouver.
-Standing Wave is a new music group dedicated to commissioning and performing works by Canadian and international composers, and they’re excited to have been recently chosen to be Ensemble-in-Residence at the 2020 Gaudeamus Musiekweek in the Netherlands.
+Christie Reside is a proud member of the award-winning Standing Wave Ensemble, a new music group dedicated to commissioning and performing works by Canadian and international composers based in Vancouver.

 Ms. Reside frequently performs as guest Principal Flute with orchestras around the world.
 She has previously held the position of Principal Flute of the Seattle Symphony, and has also performed as Principal Flute with both the Sydney Symphony Orchestra and the Malaysian Philharmonic Orchestra.
 In the fall of 2019 she joined the Montreal Symphony Orchestra for their tour of the Americas.

 Currently, Ms. Reside is an Adjunct Professor at the University of British Columbia as well as being on faculty at the VSO School of Music.